Laurenx618/Data-Science-S23/challenges/c10-sat-assignment.md

 **Observations**:

 - To what extent does `both_SAT` look like a normal distribution?
-  - It has a overall shape that looks similar to a normal distribution, except that the count is pretty low when both_SAT is at roughly 1150, 1300 and 1400.
+  - It barely looks similar to a normal distribution, since there are missing data at the positions where it should be “peaks”.
+The entire data seems to be centered at 1150 but not quite.
 - To what extent does `high_GPA` look like a normal distribution?
-  - It has a overall shape that looks similar to a normal distribution, except that the count is pretty low when high_GPA is at roughly 3.0.
+  - It barely looks similar to a normal distribution, since there are missing data at roughly `high_GPA = 3.0`.
+The entire data seems to have two centers at 2.75 and 3.5 respectively.
 - To what extent does `univ_GPA` look like a normal distribution?
-  - The portion from 2.6 to 3.8 looks like a normal distribution.
+  - It barely looks similar to a normal distribution, since most of the data points seem to center at 3.5 while there are several spikes roughly located at `univ_GPA = 2.3` which differentiate the pattern further away from normal distribution.

 Keep in mind your findings as you complete q4.